fivepapertigers/serverless-plugin-pubsub/README.md

 ### Subscriber

+#### Topics

 To add a pub/sub event, simply use the `pubSub` event syntax on a new or existing function.
-In its simplest form, all you need to provide is a topic:
+In its simplest form, all you need to provide is a topic name:

 ```yaml
 functions: